BXXC-SDXZ/MCP_server_Firstlook/README.md

 ## 📁 Dataset Metadata

-The `metadata/` folder contains metadata used to support our analysis across RQ1–RQ3.
+The `metadata/` folder contains metadata used to support our study across RQ1–RQ3.

 ---